 b.
 Prohibition of Forced or Compulsory Labor

-The law prohibits all forms of forced or compulsory labor, including by children, except as legal punishment for such offenses as robbery, fraud, or tax evasion or as specified by law.
-The government did not effectively enforce such laws.
+The law prohibits all forms of forced or compulsory labor, except as legal punishment for such offenses as robbery, fraud, or tax evasion or as specified by law.
+The government did not effectively enforce these laws.

-Credible reporting suggested that the use of forced mobilization of adult state workers during the cotton harvest continued.
-Authorities continued to expect many teachers and school administrators to participate in the harvest, either as supervisors or by picking cotton themselves.
-The majority of schools remained open full time, albeit with reports of staff shortages that affected the number of classes held.
-There continued to be reports that adults who did not make their quotas were subject to ridicule or abuse by local administrators or police.
-The loss of public sector workers during the cotton harvest adversely affected communities, as medical procedures often were deferred and essential public services delayed.
+Credible reports suggested that the forced mobilization of adult state workers during the cotton harvest increased over the previous year to compensate for the loss of underage workers.
+Authorities continued to expect many teachers and school administrators to participate in the harvest, either as supervisors or cotton pickers.
+The majority of schools, colleges, and lyceums remained open with a reduced faculty, but there were reports of colleges being closed or cancelling classes in certain regions due to staffing shortages.
+The loss of public–sector workers during the cotton harvest adversely affected communities, as medical procedures often were deferred and essential public services delayed.

-There were reports that teachers, students (including children), employees in private businesses, and others were forced by the government to work in construction, agriculture, and cleaning parks.
+There were isolated reports the government forced teachers, students, including children (see section 7.c.), employees in private businesses, and others to work in construction, non-cotton agriculture, and cleaning streets and parks.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

-The national labor code establishes the minimum working age at 16 years and provides that work must not interfere with the studies of those younger than 18.
+The law sets the minimum working age at 16 and provides that work must not interfere with the studies of those younger than 18.
 The law establishes a right to part-time light work beginning at age 15, and children with permission from their parents may work a maximum of 24 hours per week when school is not in session and 12 hours per week when school is in session.
-The law does not allow 14-year-old children to be involved with “light work,” even if it does not interfere with education or hinder the health or development of the child, but this provision was not always observed.
-Children between the ages of 16 and 18 may work 36 hours per week while school is out of session and 18 hours per week while school is in session.
-Decrees adopted in 2009 and 2010, respectively, stipulate a list of hazardous activities forbidden for children younger than 18 and prohibit employers from using children to work under a list of hazardous conditions, including work underground, underwater, at dangerous heights, and with dangerous equipment in the manual harvesting of cotton.
+The law does not allow children under age 15 to be involved with “light work,” even if it does not interfere with education or hinder the health or development of the child, but this provision was not always observed.
+Children between 16 and 18 may work 36 hours per week while school is out of session and 18 hours per week while school is in session.
+Decrees stipulate a list of hazardous activities forbidden for children younger than 18 and prohibit employers from using children to work under specified hazardous conditions, including underground, underwater, at dangerous heights, and with dangerous equipment in the manual harvesting of cotton.
 Children were employed in agriculture, in family businesses such as bakeries and convenience stores, and as street vendors.

-The law does not explicitly provide authority for inspectors from the Ministry of Labor and Social Protection to enforce the child labor laws.
-Enforcement of child labor laws is under the jurisdiction of the Ministry of Labor and Social Protection, the prosecutor general, the Ministry of Interior, and the Ministry of Interior’s general criminal investigators.
-As in the previous year, the Office of the Prime Minister took the lead role in coordinating enforcement of its decree to keep children out of cotton fields.
+The law does not explicitly provide authority for inspectors from the Ministry of Labor and Social Protection to enforce the child labor laws, which is a shared responsibility of the Ministry of Labor and Social Protection, the prosecutor general, the Ministry of the Interior, and the Ministry of the Interior’s general criminal investigators.
+As in 2013 the Office of the Prime Minister took the lead role in coordinating enforcement of its decree to keep children out of cotton fields.
 Local officials often participated by forming monitoring groups to ensure that parents and schools did not allow their children to pick cotton.
-It was unclear whether the Ministry of Interior conducted inspections in the agricultural sector.
+It was unclear whether the Ministry of the Interior conducted inspections in the agricultural sector.
 There were no known prosecutions for child labor during the year.
+As noted above, forced child labor was employed during the cotton harvest, although at a diminished level from previous years.

-The national minimum monthly wage, used primarily as an index to calculate salaries in the public sector as well as various taxes and duties, was 79,590 soum ($38.45) per month between December 2012 and August 2013.
-On August 15, it was raised 15 percent to 91,530 soum (44.20), and on December 15 it was raised an additional 5 percent to 96,105 soum (46.40).
-Officials reported the poverty level as consumption of fewer than 2,100 calories per day, but the government did not publish any indicators of poverty level.
-According to the latest available data from government and alternative sources, 17 percent of the population lived below the poverty level, 4.8 percent were unemployed, and approximately 60 percent of the employed population had low-productivity and low-income jobs.
+The national minimum monthly wage, used primarily to calculate salaries in the public sector as well as various taxes and duties, was 96,105 soum ($40.04) per month between December 2013 and August 2014.
+On September 1, it increased 12 percent to 107,635 soum ($44.85).
+Officials defined the poverty level as consumption of fewer than 2,100 calories per day, but the government did not publish any income indicators of poverty.
+According to the government, 17 percent of the population lived below the poverty level, but some unofficial estimates using different indicators put the figure as high as 77 percent.
+According to the government, the unemployment rate was 5.2 percent, although unofficial estimates put this number much higher.
+According to unofficial statistics, approximately 60 percent of the employed population had low-productivity and low-income jobs.

 The law establishes a standard workweek of 40 hours and requires a 24-hour rest period.
-The law provides overtime compensation as specified in employment contracts or agreed to with an employee’s trade union and can be implemented in the form of additional pay or leave.
+The law provides overtime compensation as specified in employment contracts or as agreed with an employee’s trade union.
+Such compensation can be provided in the form of additional pay or leave.
 The law states that overtime compensation should not be less than 200 percent of the employee’s average monthly salary rate.
 Additional leave time should not be less than the length of actual overtime work.
 An employee may not work more than 120 hours of overtime per year, but this limitation was not generally observed, particularly in the public sector.
 The law prohibits compulsory overtime.

 The Ministry of Labor and Social Protection establishes and enforces occupational health and safety standards in consultation with unions.
 Reports suggested that enforcement was not effective.
 Although regulations provide for safeguards, workers in hazardous jobs often lacked protective clothing and equipment.
-Labor inspectors conducted routine inspections of small and medium-sized businesses once every four years and inspected larger enterprises once every three years.
-In addition the ministry or a local governor’s office can initiate a selective inspection of a business, and special inspections are conducted in response to accidents or complaints.
+Labor inspectors conducted routine inspections of small- and medium-sized businesses once every four years and inspected larger enterprises once every three years.
+In addition the ministry or a local governor’s office could initiate a selective inspection of a business, and special inspections were conducted in response to accidents or complaints.

-In accordance with the Law on Workers’ Safety, workers legally may remove themselves from hazardous work if an employer failed to provide adequate safety measures for the job.
+The law provides that workers may legally remove themselves from hazardous work if an employer failed to provide adequate safety measures for the job.
 Workers generally did not exercise this right, as it was not effectively enforced, and employees feared retribution by employers.
-A 2009 law requires employers to insure against civil liability for damage caused to the life or health of an employee in connection with a work injury, occupational disease, or other injury to health caused by the employee’s performance on the job.
+The law requires employers to insure against civil liability for damage caused to the life or health of an employee in connection with a work injury, occupational disease, or other injury to health caused by the employee’s performance on the job.
 No cases were reported under the law.

 According to official sources, approximately 360,000 full-time employees (out of 12 million) received the minimum salary.
-In April the president signed an amendment to the labor code, raising the minimum monthly salary for full-time employees in the public sector from 91,530 soum ($44.20) to approximately 230,000 soum ($110).
-There were no current official statistics concerning the average monthly wage, but most experts estimated a figure of approximately 780,000 soum ($375) before taxes.
+In 2013 the president signed an amendment to the labor code that raised the minimum monthly salary for full-time employees in the public sector to 230,000 soum ($95.80).
+There were no official statistics concerning the average monthly wage, but most experts estimated a figure of 780,000 soum ($325) before taxes.
 This level did not include wages in the agricultural sector.
 Reliable data or estimates on actual average household income were not available.

 The government and official media did not publish data on the number of employees in the informal economy.
 Many such employees had official part-time or low-income jobs.
 There were no effective government programs to provide social protections to workers in the informal economy.
 Violations of wage, overtime, and occupational health and safety standards were most common in the public sector.